Drover (Australian): Method

-A continual watch is kept over cattle during the night camp, usually with one horseman riding around the mob, unless the cattle are restless, when two riders would be used.
-A rush can be started by a sudden noise such as a dingo howl, a bolt of lightning, sparks from a fire, or even a bush rat gnawing on a tender part of a hoof.
-Drovers tell vivid stories of the totally chaotic conditions that occur when several hundred cattle start a rush at night.
-If they head towards the drovers’ camp, the best option may be to climb a sturdy tree (very quickly).
+A continual watch is kept over cattle during the night camp, usually with one horseman riding around the mob unless the cattle are restless, when two riders would be used.
+A rush can be started by a sudden noise such as a dingo howl, a bolt of lightning, or sparks from a fire.
+Drovers tell vivid stories of chaotic conditions when several hundred cattle start a rush at night.
+If the cattle head towards the drovers' camp, the best option may be to quickly climb a sturdy tree if any are available.
 Many drovers have been trampled to death in a rush, sometimes still in their swags.
-A good night-horse can be given its head, and will gradually wheel the leading cattle around until the mob is moving in a circle, and calm can be restored.

 During long "dry stages" extra care will be taken of the stock, and this may involve droving during the night to conserve the animals’ energy.
 About three kilometres before water is reached, the animals will be held and small groups will be taken to drink in order that the cattle do not rush and injure or drown others.

 A "cattle train drover" is a person who accompanies a mob of cattle on a train while they are being transported to a new location.
 The goods trains provide special accommodation for these drovers in specially constructed guard's vans.
 Queensland is now the only state to run cattle trains.